Katharina Dalton: Accomplishments

 In her later works, Dalton helped demonstrate that depression and other disorders could be aggravated by PMS, particularly around the last few days of the menstrual cycle or the first days of menstruation.
 Dalton eventually became the first female president of the general practice section within the Royal Society of Medicine.

 Another observation made by Dalton was that some symptoms of PMS, such as hypertension, edema, and albumin in the urine, were predictors of toxaemia during pregnancy.
 Patients were administered an initial dose of progesterone during early symptoms and given continuous treatment if symptoms were still present.
 Using progesterone in trials in maternity hospitals, the incidence rate of toxemia dropped from 9 percent to 1 percent.

 Dalton refused use of progestins (synthetic progestogens) in treatment as she believed they were the cause of side effects.
 She preferred bio-identical, or natural progesterone.
 In addition, Dalton only supported the use of natural progesterone as she claims that only natural progesterone fit progesterone receptors.
 Most of her treatments used generous doses of progesterone as she believed that there was no unsafe dose, with 400 milligrams via suppository being the minimum dose.
 Other positive effects of progesterone include increased hair growth and treatment of brain trauma.

 After her work on PMS, she turned to postpartum depression (PPD).
 The large drop in hormone levels after giving birth can cause new mothers to feel symptoms of tiredness, irritability, and depression, similar to PMS.
 According to Dalton, these symptoms are considered mild, whereas more severe symptoms can include anxiety as well as changes in personality.
 In addition, she states that approximately three in one thousand new mothers may experience more severe symptoms of PPD referred to as postpartum psychosis.
 Symptoms of this psychosis may include hallucinations, thoughts of suicide, and even thoughts of killing their newborn child.
 Dalton suggested using progesterone therapy to prevent this from happening, usually starting after the end of labour.
 Her proposed therapy was intended to help slow the speed at which the progesterone hormone naturally drops.

 Katharina Dalton published many books including: The Menstrual Cycle (1969); Premenstrual Syndrome and Progesterone Therapy (1977); Once a Month: The Original Premenstrual Syndrome Handbook (1978), which became a best seller, and Depression after Childbirth: How to Recognize, Treat, and Prevent Postnatal Depression.

 Personal life

 After the death of her first husband, Dalton married Tom Dalton, who died in 1992.
-She had four children, Michael, Thomas, Wendy, and Maureen.
-Dalton also had five grandchildren, including the British MEP Daniel Dalton.
+She had four children.
+The British MEP Daniel Dalton is her grandson.
 On 17 September 2004, Dalton died in Poole at the age of 87.